Russian prosecutors call for 10-year sentence for ex-economy minister

 The prosecutor insisted that Ulyukayev had extorted the bribe despite not needing anything and "rolling in money."

-In Russia, a judge often sides with the prosecution, with trials almost always ending in a conviction.
+In Russia, trials almost always end in a conviction.

 Ulyukayev's arrest stunned the country's liberal elites, with Putin sacking him as economy minister in the wake of his detention.

 Sechin became one of the most influential figures in Russia after building up Rosneft into the world's largest publicly traded oil company.